 The results from both DEMS studies together demonstrated the increased risk for lung cancer amongst miners with exposure to diesel fumes.
 Due to the expanding use of diesel equipment, more and more workers are exposed to diesel exhaust.
 More than one million workers are exposed to diesel exhaust and face the risk of adverse health effects, ranging from headaches and nausea to cancer and respiratory disease.
 Such workers include mine workers, bridge and tunnel workers, railroad workers, loading dock workers, truck drivers, material handling machine operators, farmworkers, longshoring employees, and auto, truck, and bus maintenance garage workers.

 For decades, the industry has relied upon diesel engines as a “cheaper” alternative to gasoline-powered vehicles, and ports and train depots have widely used heavily polluting diesel engines in trucks, cranes, ships, trains, and other equipment.
 In the process, industry needlessly over-exposed countless workers, drivers, conductors, engineers, and others to cancer-causing pollution in doses sufficient to cause cancer and in doses many times those of the civilian population.

 Working with large equipment powered by diesel fuel is common to ports and train operations and all workers with a history of such exposures who have contracted cancer should look closely at their potential rights.

 Our attorneys are currently evaluating cases related to diesel fumes.
 If you have been exposed to diesel exhaust at your current or previous job and have developed lung or bladder cancer you may be entitled to compensation.
 Even if you were or are a smoker, your lung and/or bladder cancer may still also be related to your exposure to diesel fuel exhaust.
-If you or a loved one has an injury or disease associated with diesel exhaust exposure, please contact us through this simple form or our toll-free number 800-598-0314.
+If you or a loved one has an injury or disease associated with diesel exhaust exposure, please contact a diesel fumes lawyer at our office.